 Some people have cited the additional stretch that is characterised by fluoro as a disadvantage, as opposed to braid which has very little to no stretch.
 To them I would ask how much stretch one can get in a few meters of line, fishing a shallow river or canal at close quarters.
 I would also offer a positive to any additional stretch in these circumstances when the fish are a little tentative, enabling them to pick up the lure and with the small amount of stretch, coupled with a soft rod tip, feel much less resistance.
 This results in fish hanging onto the lure a bit longer giving the angler more chance to set the hook and not 'ripping' the hook out of their mouth as over enthusiastic strikers tend to do with braid.

 When you take the same setup into deep water or a scenario where there is more movement either through current or boat movement, then braid really comes I to its own.
 The thinner diameter and lack of stretch enable you to use less weight to keep in touch with the lure and detect bites more easily.
-In these circumstances, as a result of the aforementioned movement, heavier weight and fishing vertically, your line will be 'slack' for far less time than the canal fishing scenario I have described, the benefits of fluoro are less apparent and the added stretch of fluoro can reduce sensitivity as you have more line out, with more weight on the end.
+In these circumstances, as a result of the aforementioned movement, heavier weight and fishing vertically, your line will be 'slack' for far less time than the canal fishing scenario I have described, the benefits of fluoro are less apparent and the added stretch of fluoro can reduce sensitivity as you have more line out, with more weight on the end in deeper venues.